ASK KNOX

 • Adds noise to the model's tool-selection reasoning

-Include only tools the agent actually needs for its defined task.
+Enable only tools the agent actually needs for its defined task.
 A research agent that only reads the web needs web_search.
 It does not need bash unless it needs to run scripts.
 A data processing agent needs bash.
 It may not need web_search.

 The skills Field

-# Reference it in the agent
+# Reference skills in the agent definition.

 agent = client.beta.agents.create(